kasteckis/gymemory/README.md

 # Gymemory

-Gymemory is a web application for managing your gym workouts and exercises.
+Gymemory is a web application for managing your ongoing gym workout and exercises.
+I created this project when I started learning Laravel.

 ![gymemory](readme.gif)